-The almost daily talks and dinners and samples had been going on for four weeks.
+The daily talks and dinners and samples had been going on for four weeks.
 Each mention of her pending nuptials to Samuel made Mandy’s stomach churn and drained the life from her complexion.
 Her mother asked if she was feeling well, and Mandy took that opportunity to excuse herself out back for a breath of fresh air.

 Mandy closed her eyes, sighed to steady her breath.
 Things would be fine.
 She could live through this, she could make it out alive.
 She opened her eyes, looked out into the fields of the Jacobson plantation and saw him: a living Adonis carved from sleek black lacquer.

 He stood in the field not too far from the main house.
 He was shirtless and in short trousers drawn so tight around the groin that it left little to the imagination.
 He was staring directly at Mandy with eyes that pierced her soul.

 Yes, that’s what Mandy wanted.
 She licked her lips and walked towards him.
 He tilted his head as she stepped off the porch and advanced in his direction.
 He grinned.
 He knew what she was doing, why she was hasting out to see him, alone.